 So, the question troubles all of us: Can someone invest in a DST along with a Physical Property in the 1031 Exchange process?
 So, the answer is ‘yes.

 There are various ways to structure a 1031 exchange depending upon your needs and the availability and desirability of exchangeable properties.
 You are always welcome to call and discuss the details of your transaction.
 Our expert team will help you to complete your 1031 exchange.

 1031 exchange (IRS Code of Section 1031) is an exchange that allows the investor to defer the capital gain taxes on the exchange of investment property.
 The exchange can only be done for like-kind properties.
 Here the term like-kind means the properties that are similar in nature.
-It provides an option to the investor to reinvest the proceeds from the sale of relinquished property to buy a new replacement property and defer the capital gain taxes.
+It provides an option to the investor to reinvest the proceeds from the sale of the relinquished property to buy a new replacement property and defer the capital gain taxes.
 An investor has a timeline of 180 days to complete the exchange.
-As a result, the exchanger or the investor can use 100% of the proceeds to buy another property and defer the taxes.
+As a result, the exchanger or investor can use 100% of the proceeds to buy another property and defer the taxes.

 Rules to be followed for completing 1031 Exchange are a Qualified Intermediary must be involved in the 1031 exchange without whose involvement the exchange cannot be completed.
 The value of the replacement property must be equal to or greater than the value of the relinquished property.
-The investor of the property is not allowed to touch the proceeds received from the sale of their relinquished property as these are kept in a special type of account known as escrow account handled by the Qualified Intermediary.
+The property investor is not allowed to touch the proceeds received from the sale of their relinquished property as these are kept in a special type of account known as escrow account handled by the Qualified Intermediary.

 Let’s discuss an example to understand this point more clearly: